 According to Lee Wilke, MD, FACS, breast cancer is one of the more treatable cancers - if you catch it early.

-In addition to having mammograms at appropriate times, Wilke, who is also the director of the UW Heath Breast Center, says there are two big things you can do to reduce your risk: be breast aware and be family aware.
+In addition to having mammograms at appropriate times, Wilke, who is currently the Senior Medical Director of Oncology Services and the past director of the UW Heath Breast Center, says there are two big things you can do to reduce your risk: be breast aware and be family aware.

 Being breast aware

 While some breast changes are normal, others - especially those that are persistent - could signal larger issues.
 Being breast aware means being on the lookout for these changes and taking them seriously.
 "We don't want everybody to jump at every change, because women have cyclical breast changes, they can get changes with their menstrual periods," Wilke said.
 "But if something persists, it needs to be brought to the attention of a physician or a provider."

 While lumps are the most common symptom of breast cancer, they are not the only signs that something could be amiss.
 Breast swelling, skin dimpling, persistent redness not associated with an infection are symptoms to watch for.
 "Persistent redness would be something that should prompt evaluation to make sure it's not a rare form of inflammatory breast cancer," Wilke said.